 Ask Someone to Help You Get Started

 It sounds like common sense to ask someone to help you with a task.
-But, this isn’t always the case.
-People might not think of asking for help to start on some things.
+But, people often don’t think of asking for help in order to achieve something.
 Having another person or persons help you get started is the best way to pick up momentum.
 For some tasks, more people becoming involved can create both greater momentum and focus on the task at hand.
 Some tasks that may take a single person the better part of a week could take a handful of people working together the better part of a day.
 Having momentum involves being as efficient as possible, and asking others to help can improve momentum in life for everyone involved.

 Start Work at a High Energy Time

 Know yourself and when you have the most energy.
-Trying to start something when you’re feeling sluggish or not at your best often keeps you from gaining the proper momentum.
-If you have some choice when to get started, if you do, start when you have your best energy.
+Starting something when you’re feeling sluggish or not at your best often keeps you from gaining the proper momentum.
+If you can choose when to get started, start when you have your best energy.
 Then, if you do need to take a break, picking up later will be a lot easier, as you already have momentum going with the task.
-You may not always have this choice, but when possible, keep this in mind.
+You may not always have this choice, but do so when possible.

 Avoid Distractions Whenever Possible

-One of the biggest threats to productivity is distraction.
-Email and phone are two of the major ones.
-You also want to keep your working area as clean as possible.
-Then again, you may be one who loves to work in chaos, you may need to change some habits in order to find what you need quickly.
+One of the biggest threats to productivity is distraction, especially when it involves your work phone or notifications.
+You also want to keep your working area as clean and organized as possible.
+Even if you may be one who loves to work in chaos, you may need to change some habits in order to find what you need quickly.
 Take steps to limit distractions before you start on an important task.
 Otherwise, you’ll find that distractions kill your momentum by dispersing your energy in multiple directions.

 Put a Time Limit on Your Task